banner svg (1)

 Set clear classroom rules and routines

-Establish a daily routine for your classroom so children know what to expect each day.
-A predictable preschool schedule can reduce challenging behavior, creating a better learning environment for all.
 Make clear, concise, and age-appropriate classroom rules and review them with children regularly so they know what behavior is expected of them.
 Guidelines like “Be respectful and kind” reinforce important, prosocial behaviors.

 Consider your group sizes

 Consider changing up your group size for different lessons.
 Have children complete work in pairs, small groups, or independently.
-Smaller group sizes can allow you to tailor instruction to the individual needs of each preschooler.
+Smaller group sizes can allow you to tailor instruction to the individual needs of each child.

 Use developmentally appropriate materials